Obidiemekpo/dataacademy-labs/.github/README.md

 - Container: `tfstate`
 - Location: `uksouth`

+### Authentication for Terraform Backend

+The workflow uses Service Principal authentication for the Terraform backend.
+The necessary credentials are extracted from the `AZURE_CREDENTIALS` secret and passed to Terraform as environment variables:

+- `ARM_CLIENT_ID`: The Service Principal client ID
+- `ARM_CLIENT_SECRET`: The Service Principal client secret
+- `ARM_SUBSCRIPTION_ID`: The Azure subscription ID
+- `ARM_TENANT_ID`: The Azure tenant ID

+These environment variables are automatically set by the workflow for all Terraform commands (init, validate, plan, apply).

 ### Customizing the Storage Account Name

 When manually triggering the workflow, you can specify a custom prefix for the storage account name: